 San Giovanni in Laterano (St. John Lateran) is the basilica dedicated to the Bishop of Rome, better known as the Pope.
-It is where the Pope delivers his Holy Week address on Maunday Thursday.
+It is where the Pope delivers his Holy Week address on Holy Thursday.

 Saint John Lateran is perhaps best known for the giant statues on its façade.